 - a high-pitched cry

-If meningitis is suspected, the doctor will order laboratory tests to help make the diagnosis, probably including a lumbar puncture (spinal tap) to collect a sample of spinal fluid.
-This test will show any signs of inflammation and whether a virus or bacteria is causing the infection.
+If meningitis is suspected, the doctor will order tests, probably including a lumbar puncture (spinal tap) to collect a sample of spinal fluid.
+This test will show any signs of inflammation and whether the infection is due to a virus or bacteria.

 If bacterial meningitis is diagnosed — or even suspected — doctors will start intravenous (IV) antibiotics as soon as possible.
 Fluids may be given to replace those lost to fever, sweating, vomiting, and poor appetite.